anusha-murali/anusha-murali.github.io/DP/domino.md

 **Recurrent expression for $h(n)$**

-We note that the structure in the left of the diagram in Case 4 can be constructed in the following 2 ways:
+We note that the type $Q$ structure from Case 4, shown in the right below, can be constructed in the following 2 ways:

 **(A)** It can be constructed by adding a tromino to a $2 \times (n-3)$ rectangular grid as shown below.